Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-3.md

 Work in pairs.

-Do NOT fix the function.
+Do NOT fix the function yet.

+Your goal is to write tests based on the *intended behavior*, not the current implementation.

+If your tests do not fail, they are not useful.

 Your job is to write tests that prove something is wrong.